Aahil13/community/FOLLOWING-CONVENTIONAL-COMMITS.md

 When you contribute to a project, you're not just adding code or docs — you're also adding context.
 Your changes become part of the project's history, and your commit messages explain why those changes were made.

-In this guide, we'll explore how to write effective commit messages that follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
+In this guide, you'll explore how to write effective commit messages that follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
 This standard helps us create clear, consistent commit messages that are easy to understand and navigate.

 ## TL;DR